ua0003/GMTJPemailer1/README.md

 ## Requirements

 **Operating System:** Linux – Debian based distro used for development.
 Unknown whether other Linux environments will work.

 **Libraries:** Glib, GMIME, Cereal, CURL

-**GLIB:**  version 2.0,  GNU LGPL,  https://github.com/GNOME/glib (Required for parameters 	of assignment.)
+- **GLIB:**  version 2.0,  GNU LGPL,  https://github.com/GNOME/glib (Required for parameters of the assignment.)
 A helpful link for installing and building if needed is below.

 http://linuxg.net/how-to-install-glib-2-36-3-on-ubuntu-and-linux-mint/

-**GMIME:** version 3.2.0, GNU Lesser General Public License 			https://github.com/GNOME/gmime (Required for parameters of assignment.)
+- **GMIME:** version 3.2.0, GNU Lesser General Public License https://github.com/GNOME/gmime (Required for parameters of the assignment.)
 Used for Date formatting.

-**CEREAL:** version 1.2.2  BSD License https://uscilab.github.io/cereal/ Used for serializing 	data.
+- **CEREAL:** version 1.2.2  BSD License https://uscilab.github.io/cereal/ Used for serializing data.

-**CURL:** version 7.57.0  MIT/X derivate license (link to license 	https://curl.haxx.se/docs/copyright.html) https://curl.haxx.se/dev/source.html Used for 	SMTP protocol.
+- **CURL:** version 7.57.0  MIT/X derivate license (link to license https://curl.haxx.se/docs/copyright.html) https://curl.haxx.se/dev/source.html Used for SMTP protocol.

 **Compiler:** Minimum g++ 4.7.3, clang++ 3.3.
 It needs to be C++11 compliant.

 Code::Blocks 13.12 was used for development

 ## Compiling
-#### Using Code::Blocks  (Can use similar steps with other programs.)
+#### Using Code::Blocks (You can use similar steps with other programs.)

-In compiler setting select “Have g++ follow the comping C++0x ISO C++ language standard [-std=c++0x]
+In "compiler setting" select “Have g++ follow the compiling C++0x ISO C++ language standard [-std=c++0x]

 In Linker settings add: